TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
-ORDERS OVER $50 Search Catalog Search
+ORDERS OVER $50 Search Catalog Search UP TO 80% OFF CLEARANCE FINAL DAYS!

-In Stores &.
-Online
+IN STORES &.
+ONLINE Find a Store FINAL DAYS!
+IN STORES &.
+ONLINE UP TO 80% OFF CLEARANCE Find a Store

+ONLINE ONLY FOR A LIMITED TIME!

+TAKE AN EXTRA 30% OFF

+STYLES ALREADY REDUCED UP TO 80%

+USE CODE EXTRA30

-JEANS BUY 1 GET 1 FREE &.
-FREE SHIP FOR A LIMITED TIME ONLY!
-Shop Girls Jeans Shop Guys Jeans
+Shop Girls Shop Guys

-\*Must Add 2 to Cart.
-Excludes Clearance.
-\*\*Free Shipping on Your Entire Order When You Buy Jeans

-In Stores &.
-Online

-JEANS BUY 1 GET 1 FREE &.
-FREE SHIP FOR A LIMITED TIME ONLY!
+ONLINE ONLY FOR A LIMITED TIME!

-\*Must Add 2 Cart.
-Excludes Clearance.
-\*\*Free Shipping On Your Entire Order When You Buy Jeans
+TAKE AN EXTRA 30% OFF

+STYLES ALREADY REDUCED UP TO 80%

-Shop Girls Jeans Shop Guys Jeans New!
+USE CODE EXTRA30 Shop Girls Shop Guys New!
 SOFT SPUN DENIM REINVENT THE REAL.
 NOW MORE SUSTAINABLE!

 Our most popular denim fabric updated
 with eco-friendly materials for a softer,